Access restrictions are currently in place in Beadnell Bay to protect breeding shorebirds.

 Arctic Terns migrate further than any other bird in the world and the birds that are settling at the mouth of the Long Nanny Burn right now have come from as far the South Atlantic Ocean or even The Antarctic!

-The National Trust are hoping to have an alternative route through the dunes in place soon but until this is in place, please follow these instructions, signs and the advice from Rangers if you are visiting Beadnell Bay.
 If you are looking to do a long beach walk it may be better to head for the beaches at Bamburgh or Embleton Bay.

 When you are walking through the caravan parks please follow the advice around COVID-19 and follow social-distancing rules.
 Please keep your dog on a short lead at all times.